– NEW 2021 Honda CB650R Motorcycle Changes Explained + More on this 2021 Naked CBR Sport Bike (Neo Sports Cafe) –

 2. | CB650R Model Overview

-Compared to the streetfighter-styled CB650F, which it replaces in Honda’s line-up, 6kg has been saved from the chassis thanks to a revised frame, fuel tank and footpegs.
-A 41mm Showa SFF USD fork, radial-mount four-piston calipers, floating discs and new wheels are further features not present on the CB650F.
+Compared to the street fighter-styled CB650F, which it replaces in Honda’s line-up, 13lbs (6kg) was saved from the chassis thanks to a revised frame, fuel tank and footpegs.
+41mm Show front forks, radial-mount four-piston calipers, floating discs and further features are what separate the CB650R from the CB650F it replaced.

-For the 650cc engine, a revised intake and exhaust, plus new cam timing and compression ratios bring a 5% peak power boost and smoother, stronger torque delivery through the mid-range.
+For the 650cc engine used in the CB650R compared to the CB650F, a revised intake and exhaust, plus new cam timing and compression ratios bring a 5% peak power boost and smoother, stronger torque delivery through the mid-range.
 The engine revs to 12,000rpm, an extra 1,000rpm compared to the CB650F.

 3. | CB650R Key Features / Development